ivan-arredondom/colonist-tracker/README.md

 - Keep track of anything that has been bought

 ## TODO:
+- [ ] Possible bug when receiving more than one resource of the same type (need to check)
 - [ ] Keep track of trades
     - [ ] Track trades between players
     - [ ] Track trades with the bank